Primary care improvement plans: summary of implementation progress - March 2022

-In 2021, phase one included activities at a general level of pharmacy practice including acute and repeat prescribing and medication management activities.
+Phase one included activities at a general level of pharmacy practice including acute and repeat prescribing and medication management activities.
 This is to be followed by phases two (advanced) and three (specialist) which are additional services and describe a progressively advanced specialist clinical pharmacist role.

 Community Treatment and Care Services These services include, but are not limited to, basic disease data collection and biometrics (such as blood pressure), chronic disease monitoring, the management of minor injuries and dressings, phlebotomy, ear care, suture removal, and some types of minor surgery as locally determined as being appropriate.